noviirna/spotify-playlist-dating-redflag-analysis/README.md

 You'll need a few things to get started:

 * **Python 3** installed on your device
+* **Spotify Developer Account:** Create an app at https://developer.spotify.com/dashboard to get your client ID and secret
 * **Google Vertex AI API Key and Authentication:** All required environment variables are listed in the `Environment Variables` section.
 * **Python Modules:** All required modules are listed in the `requirements.txt` file.